Heydon/inclusive-design-checklist/README.md

 - [ ] Make sure controls do not elicit unexpected or jarring behavior
 - [ ] Do not include third parties that compromise user privacy
 - [ ] Do not recreate supported and expected browser behaviors with bespoke scripts
-- [ ] Support Windows high contrast mode (use images, not background images, if salient)
+- [ ] Support Windows high contrast mode (use images, not background images)
 - [ ] Provide alternative text for salient images
 - [ ] Apply `alt=""` or `aria-hidden="true"` to decorative images
 - [ ] Make sure text and background colors contrast sufficiently